- COVID 19 Info

 • Fremd High School opened: 1961

-• 985 certified staff members; over 75% with master’s degrees or beyond
+• Over 2,100 employees district-wide, including 950 licensed staff members; 90% with master’s degrees or beyond

 Harper College is one of the nation’s premier community colleges and one of the largest, serving 40,000 students annually in Chicago’s northwest suburbs.
 Harper’s rigorous academic programs prepare students to transfer to four-year colleges and universities.
 Harper also offers convenient and affordable classes for career education and certification, professional development, personal enrichment and customized business and workforce training.